May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: The Attack

+We first begin by describing our final attack for the simpler case of a Strong Knowledge Adversary (\cref{sec:threat_model}) who has full knowledge of the exact conversation context into which the attack is placed.
+In this particular case, the adversary has to optimize for a target output over a single input prompt.
+That is, the goal of the adversary is to find an input $x_{Adv}$ such that $LLM_{\Theta}(\mathrm{Combine}(x_{Trusted}, x_{Adv})) \approx y_{Target}$ (\cref{eq:adv_goal_pi}) for the special case when the adversary knows the string $x_{Trusted}$.
+This represents a simple prompt injection objective from an optimization point of view.

+~\att\ is a two-phase attack where instead of directly optimizing for the $\mathrm{TargetLogprobs}$ objective, we instead begin by minimizing the attention loss function $\mathrm{AttLoss}$ (\cref{eq:att_loss_sing_token}) to get a ``warm start'', that is, a good initialization that can be ``fine-tuned'' by then minimizing for $\mathrm{TargetLogprobs}$.
+To compute the attention loss function, we use a proxy dataset such as the Dolly fine-tuning dataset to calculate the sensitivities and subsequently the exact loss values ~\cite{DatabricksBlog2023DollyV2}.

-To solve the optimization problem, we use essentially the same guided greedy approach as used by the GCG algorithm, with the only change being the loss function under consideration.
+To solve the actual optimization problems in both phases, we use essentially the same guided greedy approach as used by the GCG algorithm, with the only change being the loss function under consideration.
 That is, we rely on the gradients at the current point to provide us with a candidate set of promising single-token substitutions and we evaluate the loss exactly on these substitutions to get the next point in the process.
 We call this algorithm Generalized GCG (\cref{alg:custom_gcg}).

-In our final attack algorithm, we use the attention loss minimization process as a warm start to provide a good initialization for the subsequent iterations of GCG.
-That is, we run a two phase attack where in the first phase we first minimize the attention loss for some number of iterations using Generalized GCG, then use the best point (as measured by logprobs) obtained from the first phase to perform a second phase consisting of some number of iterations of vanilla GCG (which is just Generalized GCG with the usual $\mathrm{TargetLogprobs}$ loss function).
-Our final algorithm is as described in \cref{alg:final_attack_alg}.
+Our final two-phase algorithm is as described in \cref{alg:final_attack_alg}.